-The Persons $\times$ Situations interaction, indicating that the shaping of behavior by the situation is not developing independent of the individual, was most prominent in overt behaviors and psychophysiological reactions.
+The Persons × Situations interaction, indicating that the shaping of behavior by the situation is not developing independent of the individual, was most prominent in overt behaviors and psychophysiological reactions.
 In the case of self-reports, however, this interaction was a less substantial contributor.
-The Persons $\times$ Reactions interaction, reflecting the individuals' characteristic hierarchies of reaction variables, was highest in psychophysiological responses and reported cognitions, while individual response specificity was lowest in overt behaviors.
+The Persons × Reactions interaction, reflecting the individuals' characteristic hierarchies of reaction variables, was highest in psychophysiological responses and reported cognitions, while individual response specificity was lowest in overt behaviors.
 The

-&lt;sup>1A random effects model is recommended for this type of research by Asendorpf (1991) and Ozer (1986).
-The reasons for this recommendation are: (a) the fact that in this way it is not necessary to assume that the variance of Persons $\times$ Situations $\times$ Reactions is zero; (b) estimates of variance components are in a conservative direction; and (c) traditional definitions of random sampling may be unnecessarily narrow.
+A random effects model is recommended for this type of research by Asendorpf (1991) and Ozer (1986).
+The reasons for this recommendation are: (a) the fact that in this way it is not necessary to assume that the variance of Persons × Situations × Reactions is zero; (b) estimates of variance components are in a conservative direction; and (c) traditional definitions of random sampling may be unnecessarily narrow.
 It will be clear, however, that, especially in the case of the response classes, the selection of trait indicators was based on current research practice and theoretical views regarding the prototypicality of the various markers.
 Therefore, in the present study the Reaction facet was not randomly sampled by standard definitions.
 Apart from that, employment of the all-random model does not produce different outcomes.
 For instance, the generalizability across Persons unit sample coefficients (compare with Table 4) for low socially anxious persons were .11, .02, and .00 for Psychophysiological reactions, Observed behaviors, and Reported cognitions, respectively.
-The corresponding coefficients for high socially anxious persons were .29, .05, and .10, and for high socially anxious persons were .29, .05, and .10, and for high socially anxious persons $\times$ Reactions coefficients for the mixed and random model are identical.
+The corresponding coefficients for high socially anxious persons were .29, .05, and .10, and for high socially anxious persons .47, .12, and .00.
+The generalizability across Persons × Reactions coefficients for the mixed and random model are identical.